 10 Fantasy Football Waiver Wire Targets Heading Into Week 5

-Here are some of the best additions you can make to your squads based on everything we know so far.
-(I'll stick to players rostered on 60% of Yahoo teams or fewer and also list some other viable pickups who may be available in shallower leagues or relevant only in deeper leagues).
+Here are some of the best pickups you can make for your squads this week.
+(I'll stick to players rostered on no more than 60% of Yahoo teams and also list some other viable pickups who may be available in shallower leagues or relevant only in deeper leagues).

 Roster Percentage: 1%

 Javonte Williams exited early on Sunday, and the fears are that he suffered a serious knee injury, per early reports.
 That should push Melvin Gordon into the lead role, and it will also create an opportunity for Mike Boone.

 Boone got decent run once Williams departed, playing 33% of the snaps, and he racked up 3 carries and 3 targets.
 Gordon was in on only 19% of plays and spent some time in the medical tent.

 Time will tell how the usage shakes out between Boone and Gordon.
 It's possible Gordon -- if healthy -- serves as a workhorse back.
 But it's also possible Boone carves out a meaningful role.

 Boone is worth adding ahead of Week 5.